 Currently, many social scientists besides economic geographers are working on these topics, making it a cross-disciplinary endeavour.
 It is fair to say that many theoretical, conceptual and empirical issues still remain to be solved.
 Leading experts that are currently working on these research frontiers will take up these challenges, and discuss the latest insights.
 Network analysis will take a prominent part.
 A computer practicum will be organized in which students

 will learn to use and apply social and dynamic network analysis.
 And students learn how to analyze transitions towards sustainable development.
 PhD students will acquire the latest knowledge concerning these theoretical, methodological and empirical issues.

 The organizers will participate actively in the course.
-Other leading experts will be invited to present the latest developments with respect to the geography of knowledge, innovation, networks and transitions, and provide comments on the research projects of the PhD students and feedback on the paper that PhD students have to write.
+Leading experts will be invited to present the latest developments with respect to the geography of knowledge, innovation, networks and transitions, and provide feedback on the research projects of the PhD students.

 As this course is considered a NORSI course, all travel expenses etc. will be covered for NORSI students.
 Please see the NORSI Travel Policy for information.